hull/hull-node/README.md

 });
 ```

 This middleware standardizes the instantiation of a [Hull Client](https://github.com/hull/hull-client-node) in the context of authorized HTTP request.
-It also fetches the entire ship's configuration.
-As a result it's responsible for creating Base part of [Context Object](#basecontext).
+It also fetches the entire Connector's configuration.
+As a result it's responsible for creating and exposing a [Context Object](#basecontext).

 For configuration details refer to [API REFERENCE](./API.md#hullmiddleware)